 Yes.
 If a business wishes to apply for a FernMark Licence and is exporting a service, the IP for the service needs to be managed and designed within New Zealand in order to qualify.

-Applications cost between $750 and $5,000, depending on your company's annual revenue.
-Licences are valid for a 12-month period, regardless of the number of licensed products.
-If your application is successful, you will need to renew your licence every year and pay the renewal fee.
+If your application is successful, there is an annual licence fee of between $750 plus GST and $5,000 plus GST, depending on your business's annual revenue.
+Licences are valid for a three-year period, regardless of the number of licensed products or services.
+The licence fee will be invoiced annually and the Licence may be renewed every three years.
 Find out more about the licence fees here.

-Businesses purchase one licence for all of their eligible products.
+Businesses purchase one licence for all of their eligible products or services.
 The licence fee is current for a year.
 Find out more about the licence fees here.

 Applications will be processed within 28 working days.
 You can apply here.